 Your UPSC exam prelims preparation will not be complete if you don’t study an atlas.
 Map-based questions are a regular feature in the UPSC civil services prelims exam.
-Many map based questions in UPSC Prelims confuse the aspirants.
+Many maps based questions in UPSC Prelims confuses the aspirants.
 Many aspirants are confused about where to begin when it comes to maps or atlases.
-This article gives you a few pointers on how to effectively utilise the maps or atlas for preparing Indian Geography and tackle the map based questions in UPSC exam.
+This article gives you a few pointers on how to effectively utilise the maps or atlas for preparing Indian Geography and tackle the map-based questions in UPSC exam.

 You can buy either the Oxford student atlas or the Orient Blackswan school atlas.

 Benefits of studying for UPSC exam with an Atlas:

 - Covers physical and human Geography

 - Enhances your ability to recall names of places, physical features, etc.

 - Focus on the location of states and major cities.

 - Study what states border what, especially international borders.
 For example, a possible question can be regarding which Indian border Pakistan or Bangladesh, etc.

 - You should also know the states which border the maximum number of states, like Maharashtra, UP, MP, etc.